In a career spanning almost 25 years, David’s interior design work has generated many hundreds of pages of press, including at least 12 front covers.

 Major publications that have covered David’s work include:

-The World of Interiors, House and Garden, The Times, The Saturday Times Magazine, Sunday Times Style, The Observer Magazine, The Financial Times, The Saturday Telegraph, The Sunday Telegraph, Sunday Business, The Independent on Sunday, The London Magazine, Spaces, Attitude, 25 Beautiful Homes, Grazia, Grazia Casa, Antiquariato, La Mia Casa, Marie Claire Maison, Cote Sud, Architectural Digest (Russia, France, Italy), Madame Figaro, Ambiente, Vogue Living, ELLE Decoration (UK, France, Dubai, Lebanon, Czech Republic, China), ELLE Décor (USA), Homes and Garden, Architektur und Wohnen, Madame (Germany), Residence (Holland), Luxury Home Design (Australia), House Beautiful (USA).
+The World of Interiors, House and Garden, The Times, The Saturday Times Magazine, Sunday Times Style, The Observer Magazine, The Financial Times, The Saturday Telegraph, The Sunday Telegraph, Sunday Business, The Independent on Sunday, The London Magazine, Spaces, Attitude, 25 Beautiful Homes, Grazia, Grazia Casa, Antiquariato, La Mia Casa, Marie Claire Maison, Cote Sud, Architectural Digest (Russia, France, Italy), AD STYLE, Madame Figaro, Ambiente, Vogue Living, ELLE Decoration (UK, France, Dubai, Lebanon, Czech Republic, China), ELLE Décor (USA), Homes and Garden, Architektur und Wohnen, Madame (Germany), Residence (Holland), Luxury Home Design (Australia), House Beautiful (USA).

 Many of these publications, including The World of Interiors, have published his projects on multiple occasions.

 The World of Interiors describing his work as a ‘masterly invention… at once grandiose, ephemeral and unreal, a carefree, unholy mixture of styles for which taste is the only reference’, and David as ‘an illusionist and conjurer’.